ansys/pyprimemesh/README.md

 ## Dependencies

 You must have a licensed copy of the latest version of Ansys 2023 R1 locally.
+Ansys Prime Server requires CFD Prepost, Prepost or Advanced Meshing license to run.

 ## Get Started